HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_resourcePool.md

 subcategory: ""
 description: |-
   Use this data source to get the resource pool of a cluster where the instance
           should be provisioned.
-This data can be fetched under Infrastructure->Clouds->Resources
 ---

 # hpegl_vmaas_resourcePool (Data Source)

 Use this data source to get the resource pool of a cluster where the instance
 		should be provisioned.
-This data can be fetched under Infrastructure->Clouds->Resources

 ## Example Usage